 I will also endeavour to try and keep my writing based on facts and pointers that will help you understand some of the pit falls that face the discerning used boat buyer.

-Although my business survives on customers trusting our judgement in being able to test, warrant, insure and finance a second hand trailer boat, there will always be part of the market for what ever there reasons or intentions will either buy or sell privately.
-For this reason it is very important to understand that although a private advertiser lists, describes and explains there product for sale, if you are mislead or buy a lemon – it is an incredibly difficult process to get a fair result, either a refund or repair.
+Although my business survives on customers trusting our judgement and experience in being able to pre-test, warrant, insure and finance a second hand trailer boat, there will always be part of the market for what ever there reasons or intentions will either buy or sell privately.
+For this reason it is very important to understand that although a private advertiser lists, describes and explains there product for sale, if you are mislead or buy a lemon – it is an incredibly difficult process to get a fair result, either a refund or repair - go Gumtree / Marketplace buyers - BEWARE!

 Credible boat dealers or boat brokers will be a member of the BIA or a Boating Industry body.
 JCM was a founding member of our state organisation established over 25 years ago.
 This impartial, non profit organisation is there to help you, the purchaser, know that you are dealing with a business that works within the organisations code of conduct and operates in a fair manner.
 You will know if the business is accredited as they will have on display the BIA logo.

-Marine Queensland warns buyers of privately listed trailer boats to use caution when considering using a non accredited marine mechanic.
-You often find these guys advertising in the likes of the local Trading Post, local papers, etc. Again, most of these back yarders are not members and they are generally not qualified.
+Our industry warns buyers of privately listed trailer boats the risks and to use caution when considering using a non accredited marine mechanic.
+You often find these guys advertising in the likes of the local Trading Post, Gumtree / Marketplace, etc. Again, most of these back yarders are not members and they are generally not qualified.
 The outcome for you again is that you will have no real recourse in the event of a problem.
-It may cost up to a few hundred dollars to have an accredited Marine Queensland dealer inspect the vessel in their workshop, but I guarantee you it will be money well spent!
+It may cost up to a few hundred dollars to have an accredited dealer inspect the vessel in their workshop, but I guarantee you it will be money well spent!

-I know it must sound like I am harping on about the benefits of buying or dealing with a Marine Queensland dealer but looking at the big picture, if you do buy a lemon privately, and due to the cost of repairs, lack of confidence etc, then decide to get out of boating altogether, our industry misses out the total amount of money that you would have spent owning, insuring, servicing, maintaining, fuelling, permits, registration dollars etc that you would have pumped into the industry and other associated businesses for as long as you own a boat.
+I know it must sound like I am harping on about the benefits of buying or dealing with a BIA dealer but looking at the big picture, if you do buy a lemon privately, and due to the cost of repairs, lack of confidence etc, then decide to get out of boating altogether, our industry misses out the total amount of money that you would have spent owning, insuring, servicing, maintaining, fuelling, permits, registration dollars etc that you would have pumped into the industry, suppoting local buisness and fellow families.
 So on this basis, it is beneficial for the boating industry members to ensure you, the boat owner has an enjoyable, hopefully hassle free foray into the Boating way of life!

 I will endeavour to give you tips on where and how to look for back yard cover-ups or trying to mask problems that you may be unaware of.
 Only to find the hidden problems at a later stage, but once 9 times out of 10, once you have handed over your hard earned spon dooly (cash – no one said I had to be grammatically correct here did they Ed!)

-“Sharks” and “backyarders” generally don’t have access to the wide variety of quality resources that a dealership has in its work shop therefore they may skip some important points and make do with inferior parts, nuts and bolts, detailing chemicals etc.
+“Sharks” and “backyarders” generally don’t have access to the wide variety of quality resources that a dealership has in its workplace.

 Safe and enjoyable boating!